 It took me a long time to realize that maybe my problem wasn't that I didn't truly enjoy movement.
 Maybe my problem was I didn't enjoy the movement I chose to do (hence not a healthy relationship with exercise).
 Once I finally let go of forcing myself to do the things I didn't enjoy and began trying new forms of movement, everything changed.

 What might happen if you tried something different instead of forcing yourself to do the same movement you always do?
 Might movement become something you look forward to doing?
 Might you find something that you enjoy without it feeling forced?
 Might it help create a more enjoyable experience with movement?
 You don't know until you try!

 03. Ditch The Counters (For At Least A Bit)

-Moving your body automatically becomes more enjoyable when we can ditch the Apple Watch or Fitbit and allow movement based on feeling rather than numbers.
+Moving your body automatically becomes more enjoyable when we ditch the Apple Watch or Fitbit and allow movement based on feeling rather than numbers.
 Sometimes it's easy to forget that movement doesn't have to be about the number if we constantly wear a counter.
 Ditching the counter doesn't need to be forever; however, it is important to be okay without a counter.

 What might happen if you gave yourself a little break from the counters and allowed yourself to move just because it feels good?
-Might building a healthy relationship with exercise come easier?
+Might building a healthy relationship with exercise become easier?
 Might movement be a little less stressful?
 Might there be less pressure when you move?
 You don't know until you try!